 There are many good reasons to set aside the Iowa rulings, one of which being that eliminating offense has never been an adequate governmental interest to support a band on speech.
 Moreover, as the Seventh Circuit observed in another case, “any rule that forbids truthful advertising of a transaction that would be substantively lawful encounters serious problems under the first amendment.”

 Although the Davenport municipal code prohibits advertising a discriminatory preference in housing, Seeberger’s comments were not an advertisement — they were an explanation for a legal housing eviction.
-There is no plausible justification for punishing such speech since it does not facilitate illegal discrimination.
+Seeberger was renting out a room in the one house that she owned, so she was not subject to the municipal codes prohibition on familial status discrimination, which only applies to owners of four or more homes.
+Accordingly, there was no plausible justification for punishing such speech since it does not facilitate illegal discrimination.

 Even if the eviction had been illegal, there would have been no legitimate reason for separately punishing the speech.
 Admitting a discriminatory reason for an unlawful eviction could provide evidence to prosecute an illegal eviction.
 There would be no reason to separately punish the confession.